 Scores out of 10 for watching on your TV

-Netflix lost points as there are very few deals available so the only real way to save is to share your subscription costs.
-But if you can do that it becomes more affordable, and I think this has the best back catalogue of TV shows.
+Both Amazon and Netflix lost points as there are very few deals available to cut the price.
+The only real way to save is to share your subscription costs.
+But if you can do that it becomes more affordable to get more than one service.

 If you’re still not sure, maybe this simple breakdown will help:

-- The biggest selection of the latest movies – NOW TV Movies
+- The biggest selection of the latest movies – NOW TV Sky Cinema Pass

-- The big American shows the day after the states – NOW TV entertainment
+- The big American shows the day after the states – NOW TV Entertainment Pass

 - The best classic box sets – Netflix

 - The best for box set binges – Netflix

 - Watching offline – Amazon Prime or Netflix